 This requirement may be met through paid or volunteer experiences.
 While shadowing a physician assistant or physician will meet this requirement, priority consideration is given to applicants with prior experiences where the applicant has assumed direct responsibility for patient care.

 Students may use the following items to meet this requirement and include but are not limited to: shadowing a PA or physician in an office or hospital; volunteering or working as an emergency medical technician; working as a nurse, nurse's aide, respiratory therapist, paramedic, athletic trainer or other healthcare provider; or volunteering in a healthcare facility.

 The healthcare experience is intended to strengthen interpersonal skills and to develop an understanding of the role of healthcare provider.
 All shadowing and healthcare experience must be completed prior to matriculation.

 Applicants are required to submit three references from sources who are familiar with the qualifications of the candidate.
 Each reference must comment on his belief that the candidate can successfully complete a rigorous didactic and clinical program such as the Physician Assistance sciences program.
 The reference is also expected to comment on other attributes he or she feels will ensure the success of the candidate in the medical profession.
 References from relatives, even if they are healthcare professionals, are highly discouraged.

 One reference is required from EACH category:

-- A college or university professor holding a doctorate degree in any discipline where the candidate has been a student in one or more of the classes taught by the faculty member.
-References from persons holding doctorate level degrees in the sciences such as biology, chemistry, or health sciences will be given higher priority.
+- A college or university professor holding a doctoral degree in any discipline where the candidate has been a student in one or more of the classes taught by the faculty member.
+References from persons holding doctoral level degrees in the sciences such as biology, chemistry or health sciences will be given higher priority.